Leestan360/modern_movers-frontend/README.md

 # Modern movers
-## This is a project about an event and wedding site.
+## This is a project about a mover website company.

 ### Home Page
 Displays a welcoming message